Faiyaz42/Resume-Projects-OLD/Cliptionary/README.md

 Fear no more!
 Cliptionary has got your back.
 With automatic searches right from your clipboard, you can forget about manually searching every word!

-### Just highlight,right-click and copy the text on screen and you will see your definition/translation pop up on the dictionary tab that has been opened.*
+### Just highlight , right-click and copy the text on screen and you will see your definition/translation pop up on the dictionary tab that has been opened.*

 The default dictionary is jisho.org.
 Specify your own dictionary as an optional argument
 ```sh